The Divine Mother

-Raja Rajeswari is the presiding deity of Sri Chakra she is the mother of love and grace.
+Raja Rajeswari is the presiding deity of Sri Chakra.
+She is the mother of love and grace.
 All sentient and insentient being are linked to, and dependent upon her power for their existence.
-She is the personification of the Divine desire to create the universe and also the Divine desire to merge the creation back into the ultimate Bhraman (God the father).
-This two fold desire is the basis of love, the vivifying bond that ties the Creator and the created.
+She is the personification of the Divine desire to create the universe and the Divine desire to merge the creation back into the ultimate Brahman (God the father).
+This two-fold desire is the basis of love, the vivifying bond that ties the Creator and the created.
 She controls our minds and sensory organs and holds the key to transcendental knowledge.
-She resides on the top of the head (Sahasrara) , and also in the second chakra (Swadisthana).
+She resides on the top of the head (Sahasrara), and also in the second chakra (Swadisthana).

-She is having for hands and three eyes.
-She wields in her four hands the noose, the goad , sugar cane bow, and five flowered arrows.
+She has four hands and three eyes.
+She wields in her four hands the noose, the goad, sugar cane, bow, and five flowered arrows.
 Her three eyes are Sun, Moon and fire representing the three triads in creation.
-Her crown is decorated with the crescent moon the symbol of divine delight.
+Her crown is decorated with the crescent moon, the symbol of divine delight.
 The noose represents strong determination and love by which She binds the whole creation.
-The goad is the symbol of the power of knowledge, it is the wrath of fiery emotions by which the whole creation is spurred into activity.
-The sugar cane stem depicts the mind principle of man.
-The five flowered arrows are the five tanmatras ,sound, touch, form, taste and smell the source of the five elements.
-She is having three forms, the gross physical form (sthula sharira), subtle astral form, (sukshma sharira) and the causal archetypal form of the macrocosm and microcosmic creation.
+The goad is the symbol of the power of knowledge.
+It is the wrath of fiery emotions by which the whole creation is spurred into activity.
+The sugar cane stem depicts the mind principle of human beings.
+The five flowered arrows are the five tanmatras, sound, touch, form, taste and smell which are the sources of the five elements.
+She has three forms; the gross physical form (sthula sharira), subtle astral form, (sukshma sharira) and the causal archetypal form of the macrocosm and microcosmic creation.